samsta/BatteryController/README.md

 # Building the Code

+This is a [CMake](https://cmake.org/) project.
+CMake is great when it comes to cross-compiling and compiling code on different platforms.
+Currently, we can build on the Raspberry Pi (on the command line) or Linux and macOS (on the command line or using an IDE like Eclipse or Xcode).
+In theory, we could build under Windows too (e.g. using Visual Studio) but I have not bothered providing the support in the source code which I'm happy to leave as an exercise to an interested party.
+The unit tests and all units should just work on Windows, but the top-level files stitching it all together will need to be different as Windows' way to deal with files and the CAN bus etc. are different - unless you choose to use [Cygwin](https://www.cygwin.com/).

 ## Eclipse on Ubuntu

 Currently, we can only build for the native platform under Eclipes (i.e. no cross-compiling to create code for the Pi).
 This is good for unit tests, but you can also run the other applications given you provide either real or virtual CAN interfaces.